|

 removal during possible transport/storage of the kit - obviously also

 allows the props to be posed in different positions).
+The usual filling and sanding was undertaken, but

 I could (and should) have done this better (some joint seams still show